SCEP (Simple Certificate Enrollment Protocol): Complete Guide

 The SecureW2 Management Portal has the necessary components to deploy a SCEP Gateway with any major MDM.
 In less than 30 minutes, you can create the following:

-Create a Signing CA, signed by the Intermediate CA.
+• A Signing CA, signed by the Intermediate CA

-Generate the SCEP Gateway API URL and Shared Secret.
+• A SCEP Gateway API URL and shared secret

 Configuring SCEP in Your MDM